 Even though you won’t be able to recreate the full cinema 64-speaker setup at home, you can still get a pretty good Dolby Atmos experience in your living room.
 Home Atmos systems are capable of reproducing all 128 audio objects across as little as seven speakers.
 For those who want to go all out, home Atmos systems support up to 34 speakers, but such a setup is, shall we say, unnecessary.

 But before you worry about speakers, there’s some other information to be aware of.
 Firstly, you won’t need a new Blu-ray player.
-Standard Blu-rays are capable of containing the necessary Atmos data, as are forthcoming Ultra HD Blu-rays, so unless you feel like upgrading to UHD Blu-ray, there’s no format issues to worry about.
+Standard Blu-rays are capable of containing the necessary Atmos data, as are Ultra HD Blu-rays, so unless you feel like upgrading to UHD Blu-ray, there’s no format issues to worry about.
 You can even get certain movies broadcast with an Atmos soundtrack, if you have a Sky Q subscription.

 Related: What is Ultra HD Premium?